antucg/stakingrewards_test/README.md

 2. Reactive UI

    Linked to the previous point.
-Given that there can be plenty of cells in a spreadsheet, and they might be connected between each other, we have to find a proper mechanism that is able to update them in an performant way.
+Given that there can be plenty of cells in a spreadsheet, and they might be connected between each other, we have to find a proper mechanism that is able to update them and detect any possible error in a performant way.

 3. Usability